-The post is based on my work for Antiquity, and their recent single The Far Side Of The Sun.
+Working remotely has become an accessible and relatively easy way to collaborate for musicians.
+The post is based on producing bass for Antiquity, and their recent single The Far Side Of The Sun.
 I’ve been collaborating with Gerald Duchene on his amazing music for more than a year now: a perfect example.

 Regardless if I have an established working relationship with the client, I start with a proper assessment of the material.
 I listen to the song and have a chat with them.
 It’s useful to ask for the kind of mood they’re after; or if they have creative ideas about the bass line.

-Ultimately, this preliminary work is all about finding out the best way to deliver what the client wants.
+Ultimately, this preliminary work is all about finding out the best way to deliver what the client needs.
 When I first listen to the audio, I tend to form an idea in my mind.
 It’s not a defined bass part yet, but sketches who often end up in the final bass track.

 The more technical aspect of the assessment is obtaining the source material.
 Sometimes clients send just a rough mix of the track in a single audio file.
 In this case, I need to have some information: